-And if you can create high quality songs with (preferably) high level of quantity - you’re definitely, in my opinion, going to have all those little “crumbs” adding up - allowing you to have that nice proverbial songwriting “loaf of bread.”
+And if you can create high quality copyrights with (preferably) high level of quantity - you’re definitely, in my opinion, going to have all those little “crumbs” adding up - allowing you to have that nice proverbial songwriting “loaf of bread.”

 And that’s a nice baguette you can eat in your nice gourmet kitchen, with 2 cars in the garage and maybe a summer house to boot!

 And by the way, I do have a course to show you how to do all of this!
 What’s that you say?
 Yes, it’s called the Insider Secrets to Hit Songwriting - tons of insights and insider secrets to make and craft the biggest and best songs possible. https://benjamingroff.teachable.com/p/insider-secrets-to-hit-songwriting

 If you found the above insightful - then just click through to that link, and you’ll have access to 25 years of all my best stuff to help give you the unfair advantage in making hit songs - and even those perennial synch bangers, those key songs that just get streamed, playlisted, covered, synched over and over - and that can potentially help unlock the key to the house we just talked about.

 Hope this was all helpful!
 I’m now going to go and eat some of that delicious bread and get my carbs on (I deserved it - and so do you).

 I’ll see (and hear) you on the charts, radio, playlists, streams and synch licenses.

 Unlock the Hidden Song Matrix of What Makes Hit and Perennial Songs Tick in Any Genre!